jwcarr/spelleng/README.md

 - If you just want to get your hands on the SpellEng dataset, look in the `spelleng/` directory

-- If you want to look at the statistical model of frequency-dependent selection, see `code/fds_model.py`
+- If you want to inspect the statistical model of frequency-dependent selection, see `code/fds_model.py`

-- If you want to see how the figures were made, see `code/build_figures.py`

 Organization